 The good news is they both have numerous health benefits (as long as you’re buying quality refined oil) like antiviral, antibacterial, anticancer and immune-boosting effects.
 Unrefined coconut oil, however, is richer in phytonutrients (chemicals produced by plants; plants use phytonutrients to stay healthy.
 Hint: they are good for us!) than refined coconut oil.

 - Coconut oil melts at 76 degrees F, so if it’s summer, or you live in a warmer climate, you may notice your coconut oil is a little melty (where it was probably solid when you bought it).
 This is totally fine and doesn’t mean you can’t us it anymore.

 - When using melted coconut oil in recipes, try to ensure all other liquid ingredients (eggs, milk, etc.) are at room temperature.
-If not, the oil will turn into little solid clumps.
-It won’t ruin the recipe, but does make it easier to mix if all ingredients are room temperature.
+If not, the oil will start to solidify again when it comes in contact with cold ingredients.
+It typically won’t ruin the recipe, but does make it easier to mix if all ingredients are room temperature.

 - You can replace coconut oil 1:1 in all recipes for butter or other types of oils.
-It’s a great replacement in recipes where butter and sugar need to be creamed together.
+And it’s a great replacement in recipes where butter and sugar need to be creamed together.

-For the majority of my cooking and baking, I use unrefined coconut oil.
+For the majority of my cooking and baking I use unrefined coconut oil.
 Here is the coconut oil that I use.
-I choose the unrefined simply due to the fact that it does go through less processing and in baking, you cannot taste the coconut at all.
+I choose the unrefined simply due to the fact that it does go through less processing/is more pure, and in baking, you cannot taste the coconut at all.

 If you would prefer to use refined, I would recommend this coconut oil (it is steam refined so no chemicals or bleaching used!).